shazz/shazzam/README.md

 - a new 6502 cross-assembler (it relies on existing ones)
 - a python compiler for 6502
+- some kind of Micro-Python or Circuit-Python implementation

 And where it took its inspiration from multiple famous C64 tools:

 - `KickC`: a Kiss Assembler code generator using a C-like language.
 - `C64jasm`: a Cross Assembler supporting inline extensions using pure Javacript.
-- `bass`: an ACME-like cross assembler using Lua for scripting and internal emulator for testing.
+- `Bass`: an ACME-like cross assembler using Lua for scripting and internal emulator for testing.
 - `Sparkle`: an IRQ Loader managing on time loading of data and code segments.
 - `Raistlin's C++ code generator`: Raistlin/G*P's top secret framework to code awesome demos